Shantaramg/ResumeShantaram/Shantaram_Ghotgalkar_Resume.md

 ## 🧾 Professional Summary

 Lead engineer with hands-on experience in **ADAS testing**, **cloud-native data pipelines**, and **workflow orchestration**.
-Delivered end-to-end automation for Level 2+ ADAS validation—covering data collection, data conversion and quality checks, open loop resimulation, KPI calculation, and root cause analysis.
+Delivered end-to-end automation for Level 2+ ADAS validation—covering data collection, data conversion and quality checks, open-loop resimulation, KPI calculation, and root cause analysis.

 Skilled in **Python**, **Docker**, **Kubernetes (OpenShift)**, **Airflow**, **Flyte**, and **Azure**.
 Experienced in building **microservices using Kafka and GraphQL**, and integrating with **ElasticSearch**, **PostgreSQL**, and **ClickHouse**.